-On the 2nd of April, our Year 1 and Year 2 Ventures went on an 18km hike.
+On 2 April 2021, our Year 1 and Year 2 Ventures went on an 18km hike.
 This hike was planned by our Year 1 Ventures two weeks in advance.
 The hike allowed our Ventures to train up their physical endurance, mental resilience, and awareness of their surroundings.
 Our Ventures also took this opportunity to practice their orienteering skills such as map reading and route sketch.

 Planning for success

 "Look Wide" (深谋远虑) is one of our Troop mottos.
 Through the planning of the hike, our Ventures reinforced their foresight to plan ahead.
 Having a practical and well-thought-out plan enables a fun and enriching experience while ensuring the activity runs smoothly.

 Our Ventures had many discussions to cover all the possible bases.
 Each Venture took up a specialised role so that each part of the proposal would be done excellently.
 They were meticulous and detailed with their work, making sure that the proposal was able to achieve our intended goals, while any risks were counteracted by suitable solutions.

 They were particularly careful when going over the logistics and RAM (Risk Assessment Management).
 To reduce the weight of their rucksacks, only the most necessary items should be packed.
 Possible dangers were thought up and categorised by threat level.
 Safety precautions were then made to reduce the risks and were to be implemented if needed.

 Of course, nothing ever goes exactly to plan.
 Therefore, the Ventures were alert and aware of their surroundings during the hike, ready to react and overcome any obstacles thrown their way.

 Due to COVID-19 restrictions, the Venture unit was split into 2 Patrols.
 Each Patrol was to set off at staggered intervals.
 Despite the restrictions, morale was high amongst the Ventures and they were all excited to begin the hike.